The Only Sangkhaburi Travel Guide You’ll Need

 The best way of getting to Sangkhlaburi is by minivan from Kanchanaburi.
 Buses leave every couple of hours from the Kanchanaburi bus terminal.
 A one-way trip takes about 4 to 4.5 hours and costs roughly 250 THB (USD 10).

-Check here for the latest timetable and ticket prices.
 Tickets can be booked directly at the bus terminal over the counter.
+Check timetable and prices here.

 Another option is to rent a motorbike in Kanchanaburi and ride the 200km road out to Sangkhlaburi.
 This is one of the most amazing motorbike routes in Thailand.
 The roads are super windy as they make their way over the mountains, much like the motorbike route from Chiang Mai to Pai.